 With all the wonderful Fall flavors going on right now, you’re guaranteed to love this homemade Apple Pumpkin Spice cake!
 Apples and pumpkin are in season right now and they pair so perfectly together!
 Mix in some ground cinnamon, clove and nutmeg…top it with a creamy butter and spiced rum glaze and this homestyle bundt cake is guaranteed to be one of your families Fall favorites!

 I wondered if I was behind in posting my Fall recipes this season because I’m seeing some fabulous and mouthwatering Fall recipes out there!
-But to be fair, today is September 30th and it really doesn’t register in my mind that the Fall season is in full swing until we reach October 1.
-And tomorrow is October 1…so there you go…that’s my justification!
+But to be fair, today is September 18th and it really doesn’t register in my mind that the Fall season is in full swing until we reach October 1.
 No, but seriously…I’m very excited to start posting some really yummy Fall recipes.
-This Apple Pumpkin Spice Cake is my first this Fall and it turned out so amazing!!
+This Apple Pumpkin Spice Cake is my first this Fall season and it turned out so amazing!!
 And I love the Butter Rum Glaze!
 It provides that warm spiced “pop” this bundt cake needs!

 I grew up with my grandmother and great grandmother always making bundt cakes and to be honest, I never liked them.
 They were so dry!
 So I never had a desire to make a bundt cake…until I tasted a bundt cake made in a Demarle flexipan.
 Oh my goodness, what a huge difference!!
 Flexipans are just the best.
 They are designed to hold in moisture!
 I’ll never bake without using one again.
 Flexipans have some of the cutest molds and when they come out of the oven, they pull right out of the pan without falling apart.
 I got this flexipan mold from Demarle.
 It’s called the Fluted Bundt Mold.
 If you want to order this flexipan, you can buy it here: Demarle At Home